How to Grind Your Own Meat

 Because the meat will still be cold, it is really easy to handle.
 Working quickly, shape it into uniform patties.
 You don’t want to overwork the meat or pack it too tightly. , “You want a little bit of separation so the juices can run through and actually create lots of moisture from the fat when it melts.”

 I made an indentation in the middle of each one with my thumb; this prevents them from getting too thick as they shrink during cooking.
 Thanks for that, Rachael Ray.
 It is quickly becoming apparent that I would be lost without the Food Network.

 Season both sides with salt and pepper.
 Roasted Garlic also tastes amazing.

-I flash froze the extra hamburger patties on a parchment-lined baking sheet before sliding them into a storage bag for a quick dinner down the road.
+I flash froze the extra hamburger patties on a baking sheet before sliding them into a storage bag for a quick dinner down the road.

 Cook on a hot outdoor grill or indoor grill pan, flipping once, until desired doneness.
 Don’t press the burgers down on the grill, as this causes the juices to run out.
 Add cheese?
 Yes, please.

 An internal temperature of 160, or well done, is what is recommended by the USDA.
 If you are buying fresh meat from a reputable source, you should not get sick from meat that is still a bit pink, so consider the source.

 And as always when dealing with meat, avoid cross-contamination by keeping your work area and serving platters separate and cleaning everything with hot, soapy water or a mild bleach solution.